ahancock516/T27-GPS-Denied-Drone/README.md

 - IMU publishing rate: **minimum 200Hz**
 - Topic `/mavros/imu/data_raw` is publishing valid data

+> Refer to setting up the publishing rate for Mavlink
->Refer to setting up the publishing rate for Mavlink Parameters in XX Section (Link Here).
+> Refer to setting up the publishing rate for Mavlink Parameters in the [ArduPilot Configuration](#-ardupilot-configuration) section.

 You can verify this with:
 ```bash